-Lunenburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lunenburg is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lunenburg who work in office and administrative support (11.12%), management occupations (11.10%), and sales jobs (8.71%).
+Lunenburg is a decidedly white-collar town, with fully 85.89% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lunenburg is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Lunenburg who work in management occupations (16.00%), office and administrative support (12.17%), and sales jobs (12.08%).

 Also of interest is that Lunenburg has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Lunenburg are very well educated compared to the average community in the nation: 35.49% of adults in Lunenburg have a bachelor's degree or even advanced degree.
+The population of Lunenburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.09% of adults in Lunenburg have a bachelor's degree or even advanced degree.

-The per capita income in Lunenburg in 2010 was $36,208, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $144,832 for a family of four.
-However, Lunenburg contains both very wealthy and poor people as well.
+The per capita income in Lunenburg in 2018 was $44,134, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $176,536 for a family of four.

 The people who call Lunenburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lunenburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Lunenburg include Italian, French , English, and French Canadian.
+Important ancestries of people in Lunenburg include Irish, English, Italian, French Canadian, and French.